eudesgccunha/qr-code-generator/README.md

 # QR code generator with python

-The 'qr-code.py' archive was forked of [lincolnloop repository](https://github.com/lincolnloop/python-qrcode).
-On the other hand, the 'qrcode.py' was made from previous testing on qrcode library.
+The 'qrcode.py' was made from previous testing on qrcode library.On the other hand, the 'qr-code.py' archive was forked of [lincolnloop repository](https://github.com/lincolnloop/python-qrcode).

 ## Simple usage with qrcode.py